shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 ![](/static/images/rabbitmq-concepts/core-concepts.png)

-Producer is sending message with `routing-key` "foo".
-Routing key is everything string value.
-You can think about it like about categories or tags in blogs.
-Exchange receive message and compares it with existing bindings (`binding-keys`).
-If there is any queue with same binding key, than message is persisted in bound queue.
-Than RabbitMQ deliver message to the consumer.
-If there are no binding keys with given routing-key - publisher recives an error.
+When a producer sends a message with a routing-key of "foo" the routing key can be thought of as a string value, similar to categories or tags in blogs.
+The exchange receives the message and compares it with existing bindings, known as `binding-keys`.
+If there is a queue with the same `binding-key`, the message is persisted in the bound queue.
+RabbitMQ then delivers the message to the consumer.
+However, if there are no binding keys that match the given routing key, the publisher receives an error.

 There are many exchange types:
 - **nameless** - default